tgoldenberg/brn-gitbook/chapter_16_deployment.md

 As we demonstrated throughout the tutorial, using Deployd is a very easy way to access a backend API.
 In this chapter, we will look at how to deploy our API to a real server, so that users all over the world can access their data through the app.

 #### Digital Ocean
 For the purposes of instruction, we'll be using the a virtual machine hosted by Digital Ocean.
-There are certainly many options when it comes to hosting an API (Amazon Web Services, Microsoft Azure, Heroku, etc), but Digital Ocean provides a very minimalist interface that will make the instruction easier.
+There are certainly many options when it comes to hosting an API (Amazon Web Services, Microsoft Azure, Heroku, etc), but Digital Ocean provides a very simple interface that will make the instruction easier.

 To get started, create an account on www.digitalocean.com.
 Then you will want to create a "droplet", which is just a name for a virtual machine.
 You will then be directed to a page where you can select what type of operating system and how expensive the machine is.
 We'll be going with the default, Ubuntu, and the $5/month option.
 You also have the option of adding an SSH key, though we'll be skipping this for now.